The Circle (2014 film): Release

+The film was premiered at the 2014 Berlin Film Festival in Panorama section.

+Reception

+Critical response

+The Circle has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 24 reviews, and an average rating of 6.8/10.
+Metacritic assigned the film a weighted average score of 67 out of 100, based on 9 critics, indicating "generally favourable reviews".

+Awards and nominations

 The film won the Teddy Award for Best Documentary at the 2014 Berlin Film Festival, as well as the Panorama Audience Award.
 North American distribution rights were subsequently acquired by Wolfe Video.
 It was selected as the Swiss entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.
 Director Stefan Haupt said "it's an honour to represent Switzerland".